mjhm/lodash-match-pattern/README.md

 }
 ```

-##### Notes
-* Again the two forms are visually identical.
-However there's one significant difference.
-For the JS Objects the matching functions (e.g `_.isString`) can be any function in scope.
-In contrast the corresponding Pattern Notation functions are required to be members of our lodash extension module and are required to begin with "is" or "has".

 * The available matching functions are
   1. All `isXxxx` functions from `lodash`.
   1. All validation functions from `checkit` with `is` prepended.